FilipAlmstedt/CopySiteAssingment/README.md

 The site was going to have SASS ass the styling extention tool to CSS.
 In the scss-files I also use the concept of mixins and variables.

-En gulpfile fanns också för att kompilera och skapa minimerad CSS-fil (main.min.css).

-A gulpfile is there as help to help complie the scss-files in case of any change.
+A gulpfile is there as help to help complie the scss-files in case of any change aswell as to minify the css-file.

 The site is responsive.